-Complete the application (username, password, password verification, Tax/VAT ID number, name of entity, email, phone and fax numbers, and the tax ID number of the entity's legal representative, his/her full name, the father's name and some numerical-alphabetical characters);
+Complete the application (username, password, password verification, Tax/VAT ID number, name of entity, email, phone and fax numbers, and the tax ID number of the entity's legal representative, his/her full name, the • General information relating to the claimant (full name, registered seat, email father's name and some numerical-alphabetical characters);

-Press "Y π o β o λ η " to submit the application; a message will appear indicating that the claim has been submitted and that the legal representative must visit a tax office within three months.
+Press "Υποβολή" to submit the application; a message will appear indicating that the claim has been submitted and that the legal representative must • A declaration by the claimant that it did not supply goods or services in the visit a tax office within three months.

-- Present the claim at the competent tax office for approval.
-The claimant or its legal representative must appear at the registry division of a tax office and present identification documents (passport or ID card) to collect a certification with the "Κλειδάριθμος" (passcode).
-An email also will be sent to the entity. - 3.
-Activation of user account

-The claimant or its legal representative should go to: https://www1.gsis.gr/registration/chooseRegistrationType.htm to activate the account.
+- 2. Present the claim at the competent tax office for approval.
+The claimant or its legal representative must appear at the registry division of a tax office • Information regarding the VAT invoices or import documents (in the refund and present identification documents (passport or ID card) to collect a certification with the "Κλειδάριθμος" (passcode).
+An email also will be sent to the entity. - Activation of user account The claimant or its legal representative should go to: https://www1.gsis.gr/registration/chooseRegistrationType.htm